lucasfonsecads/flask-full-study/README.md

 </ul>
 ```

-## Using bootstrap onde framework from Twitter with flask:
+## Using bootstrap framework from Twitter with flask:

 - Requirements: